jamescherti/stripspace.el/README.md

 ### What is the difference between stripspace and ws-butler?

 The *ws-butler* tracks modified lines and removes whitespace only from those lines.
 However, it is slightly more complex than *stripspace*.
-To track changes, the *ws-butler* function is triggered by multiple hooks: after-change-functions, before-save-hook, after-save-hook, before-revert-hook, after-revert-hook, and edit-server-done-hook.
+It employs custom functions to track buffer changes, triggered by the following hooks: `after-change-functions`, `before-save-hook`, `after-save-hook`, `before-revert-hook`, `after-revert-hook`, and `edit-server-done-hook`.

 In contrast, the *stripspace* package is simpler and faster.
-It operates solely on the before-save-hook and after-save-hook to remove whitespace from the entire buffer.
+It operates solely on the `before-save-hook` and `after-save-hook` to remove whitespace from the entire buffer using built-in Emacs functions.
 Optionally, when the mode is enabled, it can check if the buffer is already clean (with no whitespace) to determine whether trailing whitespace should be deleted automatically.

 ## Author and License